CamillaCdC/whats-on-melbourne/README.md

 * Break up events by month, ideally I would like to create pagination on the index page so that only the events for the current month are displayed.
 Links at the bottom of the page would take the user to the next or the previous month

 * Better design, I would like to improve the visual design of the app

+* I would have liked to create the ability for both users and event organisers to change their details